cislune/DEM-Calibration-Project-Chrono/README.md

 **4. `csv_to_vtk.py` — CSV → VTK Conversion Utility**

 **Purpose:**
-This script converts terrain motion and contact force data from CSV format to VTK format for visualization in tools such as ParaView.
+This script converts terrain motion data from CSV format to VTK format for visualization in tools such as ParaView.
 CSV is used for simulation output, while VTK is required for 3D visualization workflows.

 ---